luka-bacic/wordpress-workflow/README.md

 - [autoprefix](https://github.com/postcss/autoprefixer) your CSS with vendor prefixes for cross-browser compability
 - combine all CSS files into one big file (website will load faster as there will be fewer HTTP requests)
 - transpile ES6 JavaScript to an older version (enables you to use modern JavaScript without worrying about older browsers)
-- combine all of your JavaScript libraries (e.g. Bootstrap bundle, jQuery) into one big file (website will load faster as there will be fewer HTTP requests)
+- combine all of your JavaScript libraries (e.g. Bootstrap bundle) into one file
 - optimize your images for web (lower bandwidth usage, faster website)

 ## Directory Structure